-Of course, you could always use popsicle sticks to make the frame, but I love a natural touch at Christmas.
-It seems more personal than the traditional popsicle stick crafts, though we do love them too.
+Of course, you could always use craft sticks to make the twig wreath frame, but I love a natural touch at Christmas.
+It seems more personal than traditional popsicle stick crafts, though we do love them too.

-Plus, it’s so easy to find a few dead sticks right now to make Christmas crafts ideas like this.
+It’s so easy to find a few dead sticks right now to make Christmas crafts with natural materials.
 And while you’re out there gathering sticks, you can grab a bunch of pinecones to make the fun pine cone crafts that are so popular in the winter.

-With just a handful of supplies, you’ll be able to work with your preschoolers to create a DIY Square Wreath Christmas Craft for Kids in no time.
-I have the easy step by step tutorial with photos below to help you make this Christmas tree craft for kids today!
+With just a handful of supplies, you’ll be able to work show your preschoolers how to make a Christmas wreath from sticks in no time.
+I have the easy step-by-step tutorial with photos below to help you make the Christmas nature craft idea today!

-Quick tip: When working with a group of kids or when containing the mess is important (I’m all about free play too, but sometimes we know we’ll need to to a quick clean up afterward…) I like to place a paper plate under the crafting supplies to keep everyone’s pieces from getting mixed together.
+Quick tip: When working with a group of kids or when containing the mess is important, (I’m all about free play, too, but sometimes a quick cleanup is in order), I like to place a paper plate under the crafting supplies to keep everyone’s pieces from getting mixed together.

 - Cut out the flower pieces

 Select red, green and yellow felt fabric for the flower.
 Trace and cut out 10 lens shape petals from the red felt.
-Trace and cut out leaf patterns from the green felt and a small round shape form yellow felt.
-Trace 3 small strips with ball shaped sides on yellow felt and cut them out nicely.
-The size of the petals and the 3 yellow patterns should be relatively the same and size of the leaves can be the same or larger than the petals.
+Trace and cut out leaf patterns from the green felt and a small round shape from the yellow felt.
+Trace three small strips with ball-shaped sides on yellow felt and cut them out.
+The size of the petals and the three yellow patterns should be relatively similar.
+The size of the leaves can be the same or larger than the petals.

 - Make the flower petals